seftontycho/scylla/README.md

 run `cargo run --bin node` and then run `cargo run --bin root` separately

 # what is done so far
-compression, sending, decompressing, and running tasks, requesting archives, and sending results back, logging
+compression, sending, decompressing, and running tasks, requesting archives, and sending results back, logging, naive 1-to-many communication

 # what needs to be done (in rough order)
-Conversion to a library, a better TaskResult struct that can handle more than just strings, and 1-many communication.
+A better TaskResult struct that can handle more than just strings, and better 1-many communication.